Strong leadership is critical to the success of any organization -- especially school districts.

 Dr. Crystal Reiter was selected to serve as Interim Superintendent of the Normandy Schools Collaborative (NSC) by the Joint Governing Executive Board in August 2022.
 She joined NSC as Director of Curriculum & Instruction in 2017 and was named Assistant Superintendent for the Curriculum & Instruction department in February 2021.
 Dr. Reiter led the district’s academic initiatives and professional development curriculum for teachers in this role.
 Before joining NSC, Dr. Reiter worked in the Hazelwood School District in various roles, including assistant superintendent, building principal, and classroom teacher.

 Dr. Reiter earned her doctorate degree in Educational Leadership from Maryville University.
+Her master’s degree is also in Educational Leadership, from Lindenwood University.
+She earned her bachelor’s degree in Elementary Education from the University of Missouri-Columbia.

 Dr. Phil Pusateri